6.2. Lesson: Feature Topology¶

 6.2.1.
 Follow Along: Snapping¶

-To make topological editing easier, it’s best if you enable snapping.
+Snapping makes topological editing easier.
 This will allow your mouse cursor to snap to other objects while you digitize.
 To set snapping options:

 Navigate to the menu entry.

-Set up your Snapping options dialog as shown:
+Set up your Snapping options dialog to activate the

-Ensure that the box in the Avoid Int. column is checked (set to true).
+Make sure that the box in the Avoid overlap column is checked.

-Check under Advanced Digitizing toolbar is enabled.to make sure that your
+Check (under Advanced Digitizing toolbar is enabled.) that the

 Zoom to this area (enable layers and labels if necessary):

-When prompted, give it a OGC_FID of 999, but feel free to leave the other values unchanged.
+When prompted, give it an OGC_FID of 999, but feel free to leave the other values unchanged.

-If you’re careful while digitizing and allow the cursor to snap to the vertices of adjoining farms, you’ll notice that there won’t be any gaps between your new farm and the existing farms adjacent to it.
+If you are careful while digitizing, and allow the cursor to snap to the vertices of adjoining areas, you’ll notice that there won’t be any gaps between your new area and the existing adjacent areas.

 6.2.2.
 Follow Along: Correct Topological Features¶

-Instead of creating new polygons to join the forest areas, we’re going to use the *Vertex Tool to edit the existing polygons and join them.
+Instead of creating new polygons to join the forest areas, we are going to use the Vertex Tool to edit and join existing polygons.

-Pick an area of forest, select a corner and move it to an adjoining corner so two forest sections meet:
+Choose an area of forest, select a vertex, and move it to an adjoining vertex so that the two forest features meet:

-Click and drag the nodes until they snap into place.
+Click on the other vertices and snap them into place.